Freedome Lane: Paulie’s Pop

 “How could you have never told me?”
 Rose said with tears starting to form.
 “How could you have never told Paulie?!”

-“I got thrown in the slammer when Paulie was just a boy,” Helen said.
-“By the time I got out he was nearly full grown, and our father was nearly dead.
+“I got thrown in the slammer when Paulie was just a little boy,” Helen said.
+“By the time I got out he was nearly full grown, and our father was dead soon after.
 How should I have proceeded?
 It was bad enough his sister just did eight years up in Havenville Pen!
-He’s supposed to find out that it was really his mother!”
+He’s supposed to find out that she was really his mother too?!”

 “But after all this time!”
 Rose said.
 “Why can’t you tell him now?”